 Try hummus with pita bread triangles and baby carrots.

-Choose whole grain crackers with a small amount of low fat cheese (one inch cubes) and apple slices.
+Choose whole grain crackers with a small amount of lower fat cheese cubes and apple slices.

 Have a small bowl of whole grain cereal with milk.

 Make ONE supper meal for the whole family!

 Make meals that most family members will enjoy and avoid becoming a short order cook.
 Avoid too many fast food or prepackaged meals.